isomerpages/moe-mayflowersec/_curriculum/Curriculum.md

 Click [here] to find out more about NDLP.

-Dedicated and capable staff of teachers
+Dedicated and Capable Staff of Teachers
 ---------------------------------------

 All of these changes being made would not be possible without our dedicated team of teachers and staff.
 As the role of teachers is to be a guide now instead of an expert spewing knowledge, teachers at Mayflower has been investing a lot of time and effort on learning how to maximise learning in a totally different setting.
 The goal is to turn classes where students are learning how to learn and discover knowledge with a teacher's coaching guidance.
 Find out how this is done by the different departments by clicking on the different departments highlighted below.